Become an Airline Pilot

 A Bonus Reason: It isn’t Hard to Find a Job

 The pilot shortage has caused a lot of problems for the airlines.
 But along with those issues comes some positive results.
-In this case, instructors are needed now more than ever.
+In this case, flight instructor jobs are much more plentiful.

 If you’re hoping to fly tours or fly aerial photographers, those types of jobs are few and far between.
 It’s going to take you a while to get hours flying once a week at some points in the year.